 - Stomach pain or cramps

-The time when symptoms begin can vary widely, from a few hours to 10 days after eating the tainted food, or even later.
-With Listeria, symptoms may not start until a few weeks later.
-But with most foodborne illnesses, people start feeling sick within the first day or two after infection.
+The time symptoms begin can vary widely.
+It may be within a few hours to 10 days after eating the tainted food, or even later.
+With some foodborne illnesses, symptoms may not start until a few weeks later.
+Usually, however, people start feeling sick within the first couple days after infection.

 When you suspect foodborne illness